-As part of the continued renewal of the NRC and to support the government's Innovation and Skills Plan, the President was instructed in his mandate letter to assess the current state of the NRC in four areas:
+As part of the continued renewal of the NRC and to support the government's Innovation and Skills Plan, the President was instructed in his mandate letter of August 2016 to assess the current state of the NRC in four areas:

 - Innovation Support: including better meeting the current and longer-term research and development needs of Canadian industry; ensuring science excellence in the research work of the NRC; and identifying opportunities to increase support for the technology, growth-to-scale and export needs of small and medium-sized enterprises.